wessenstam/demoguide/docs/srvpam/mod7/mod7.md

 ![](../../images/lab0058.png)

-Open PuTTY, connect to the centos.thylab.local machine and login as landrews@thylab.local and see that you will be able to do so.
+Open PuTTY, connect to the centos.delinealabs.local machine and login as landrews@delinealabs.local and see that you will be able to do so.
 Also you may have noticed that the password prompt has changed to **Provide AD Password:**

 ![](../../images/lab0059.png)